Animal Nutrition

 Ruminant Lipid Considerations

 - Biohydrogenation: rumen microbes convert dietary unsaturated FAs → saturated FAs (adds H atoms).
 End product: mostly C18:0 (stearic).
 Produces trans FAs as intermediates.
-After rumen, small intestine functions like monogastric.

 - Ruminants have more bile acids than monogastrics, compensating for the more saturated FA profile entering the small intestine.